Account

 Because the QBI deduction is determined after you calculate adjusted gross income, there are some potential strategies you could consider if your income exceeds the applicable threshold.

-Some taxpayers may find they benefit by implementing retirement plans, making larger retirement plan contributions for the tax year, being more intentional about capital gains and losses, delaying the receipt of Social Security payments or pension payments to reduce net income, or structuring charitable contributions more deliberately.
-Still other business owners have evaluated the merits of changing their business entity structure around the 2017 Tax Cuts and Jobs Act changes, including the QBID.
+Some taxpayers may find they benefit by implementing retirement plans, making larger retirement plan contributions for the tax year, being more intentional about capital gains and losses, delaying the receipt of Social Security or pension payments to reduce net income, or structuring charitable contributions more deliberately.
+Still, other business owners have evaluated the merits of changing their business entity structure in response to the 2017 Tax Cuts and Jobs Act changes, including the QBID.

 I am eligible for the deduction.
 How do I claim it?